dfernando98/MemoryGameProject/README.md

 <br><br>
 Next, we have the memory game module, which is where the state machine operates.
 This module also has two submodules: Count_And_Toggle and LFSR.
 Linear Feedback Shift Registers (LFSRs) create a pseudorandom pattern so that module will be used to create a random pattern for the user to emulate.
 The Count_And_Toggle module is used to add a delay between the PATTERN_OFF and PATTERN_SHOW states.
 As previously mentioned, it is important to create a delay between each LED blink to avoid confusion and ambiguity for the user
 <br><br>
-Finally, the output from the memory game module is an input to the Binary_To_7Segment module, which represents the player's score as an 'A' or 'F' on the seven segment display
+Finally, the output from the memory game module is an input to the Binary_To_7Segment module, which represents the player's score as an 'A' or 'F' on the seven segment display.